Tips to Avoid Overpaying for Cremation

 When creating your cremation plan, you will want to compare the costs for transport, urns, the cremation itself, and any other additional services required.

-Start by calling the funeral homes closest to the deceased, roughly within a 25 mile radius.
-If you do not find one that fits your specifications, expand the parameters until you find a provider that is within your budget.
+Start by calling funeral homes closest to the deceased, roughly within a 25-mile radius.
+If you do not find one that meets your needs, expand the parameters until you find a provider within your budget.

 Find Your Own Urn

 One of the regulations outlined in the Funeral Rule is that families are allowed to purchase their own cremation urns or caskets:

 “The funeral provider cannot refuse to handle a casket or urn you bought online, at a local casket store, or somewhere else – or charge you a fee to do it.
 The funeral home cannot require you to be there when the casket or urn is delivered to them.”

 You do not have to buy an urn or casket from that specific funeral home.
 Instead, you can find, build or buy your own urn, which would ultimately be more cost-effective than using one provided by the funeral home.

 This is also an opportunity to do something unique with your loved one’s cremated remains.
 If you purchase one in advance, you can save money and time and have greater control over the design and materials.
 The most important thing to remember when selecting an urn is the capacity rather than the exact measurements.

 You do not have to use the formal services offered by funeral homes, which can be costly.
 Instead, you can choose a service such as direct cremation, which involves no embalming, viewing, or visitation, and then plan a ceremony or memorial on your own.

 This memorial can be in a park, community center, church, or home and can take whatever shape you and your loved ones deem most appropriate.
 There are many creative ways to hold a ceremony or memorial that will honor the memory of your loved one on your terms.
 Keep in mind that there are laws regarding how and where you scatter cremated remains, so be sure to complete appropriate research before the ceremony.